 and frankly it should be obvious to most people how much healthier and happier people are when they and their families can get around by bike.

-From English being spoken almost universally to Dutch efficiency making administrative tasks incredibly easy, we have found moving, living and working here VERY easy.
-Of course, the ease with which people speak English has meant my Dutch is still terrible and I am a little lazy in doing something about this, but I'd be lying if I didn't admit that being able to communicate with people so easily has been a big help.
+From English being spoken almost universally to Dutch efficiency making administrative tasks incredibly easy, we have found moving to, living and working in Amsterdam VERY easy.
+Of course, the ease with which people speak English has meant my Dutch is still very basic, and I am a little lazy in doing something about this, but I'd be lying if I didn't admit that being able to communicate with people so easily has been a big help.

 I could go on and on about how we seem to find things are well organised and easy to navigate here, but one example is they have one log-in ID which applies for a number of different systems - council, health insurance, courts - so when we changed addresses and updated it on our "DigiID" it updated our new address across multiple different systems.